MicrosoftDocs/win32/desktop-src/FileIO/naming-a-file.md

 The Win32 namespace prefixing and conventions are summarized in this section and the following section, with descriptions of how they are used.
 Note that these examples are intended for use with the Windows API functions and do not all necessarily work with Windows shell applications such as Windows Explorer.
 For this reason there is a wider range of possible paths than is usually available from Windows shell applications, and Windows applications that take advantage of this can be developed using these namespace conventions.

 For file I/O, the "\\\\?\\" prefix to a path string tells the Windows APIs to disable all string parsing and to send the string that follows it straight to the file system.
 For example, if the file system supports large paths and file names, you can exceed the **MAX_PATH** limits that are otherwise enforced by the Windows APIs.
-For more information about the normal maximum path limitation, see the previous section [Maximum Path Length Limitation](#maximum-path-length-limitation).

 Because it turns off automatic expansion of the path string, the "\\\\?\\" prefix also allows the use of ".." and "." in the path names, which can be useful if you are attempting to perform operations on a file with these otherwise reserved relative path specifiers as part of the fully qualified path.